This post may contain affiliate links. Please read our disclosure policy.

 Lucky for you, this healthy sweet potato pancakes recipe is not only delicious and easy to make, it’s filled with good-for-you ingredients!
 It’s also a great way to use up leftover sweet potato.
 Here’s everything you’ll need to make them:

-• Whole wheat flour: We like to use whole wheat flour for a healthy dose of whole grains and nutty flavor.
+- Whole wheat flour: I like to use whole wheat flour for a healthy dose of whole grains and nutty flavor.
 You can use all-purpose flour instead if you’d like.

-• Sweet potato: We’re adding mashed, cooked sweet potato right into the batter.
+- Sweet potato: I am adding mashed, cooked sweet potato right into the batter.
 You can use freshly cooked or canned sweet potato, or sweet potato puree if you’d like.
 If you have any leftover mashed or baked sweet potatoes, use them to make pancakes!

 How to make sweet Potato Pancakes

-You can make these irresistible sweet potato pancakes in just a few easy steps!
+You can make these pancakes in just a few easy steps!
 You’re not only going to love the cozy taste but also how quick they are to whip up.
 Here’s how:

 Follow these helpful tips for incredibly fluffy and perfectly cooked sweet potato pancakes!